-SmartPlan helps you split your repayments into manageable instalments.
-You can track up to 8 SmartPlans at any time in Online Banking or the Westpac Mobile Banking app.
+SmartPlan splits your credit card repayments into manageable instalments.
+You can track up to 8 SmartPlans at any one time in Online Banking or the Westpac App.

-- A Large Purchase SmartPlan is for single purchases of $500 or more made within the last 30 days.
+- Large Purchase SmartPlan for single purchases of $500 or more made within the last 30 days.

-- A Balance SmartPlan is for any credit card balance (or part of a credit card balance) of $200 or more.
+- Balance SmartPlan for any credit card balance (or part of a credit card balance) of $200 or more.

 Set up a Large Purchase SmartPlan today and pay 0% p.a. on the purchase for the first 3, 6 or 12 months.1

-Sign into Online Banking or the Westpac Mobile Banking app to start using SmartPlan right now.
+Sign into Online Banking or the Westpac App to use SmartPlan today.

 What could a 3, 6 or 12-month Large Purchase SmartPlan cost you?
 2